emmt/VMLMB/README.md

 The objective of this repository is to provide algorithms that:
 * run out of the box (no additional libraries needed);
-* are efficient (although maybe not as fast as if implemented in low level compiled languages) and usable for serious applications;
+* are efficient (although maybe not as fast as if implemented in a low level compiled language) and usable for serious applications;
 * are well documented;
 * have readable code;
 * can be easily modified.